Skip to main content

 • Good for fine-tuning individual parameters based on conditions (e.g., "if volatile, just tighten STOP_LIMIT_PERCENT but leave other overrides alone").

-• Safer if multiple AutoConfig jobs might be managing different aspects of a pair's overrides, as they won't completely wipe each other's work (unless they target the same parameters).
+• Safer if multiple AutoConfig jobs manage different aspects of a pair's overrides, since they won't wipe each other's work (unless they target the same parameters).

 • clearOverrides: true: